 Do Not Allow The Need to be Perfect to Slowly Burden Your Life

-The Negative Effects Caused By The Need to be Perfect
+The Negative Effects Caused By The Need to Be Perfect

 The need to be perfect usually ends in disappointment, stress, and unneeded suffering.